awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-security.md

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The ID of the Data Catalog for which to retrieve the security configuration\.
+  The ID of the Data Catalog to retrieve the security configuration for\.
 If none is provided, the AWS account ID is used by default\.

 **Response**
 + `DataCatalogEncryptionSettings` – A [DataCatalogEncryptionSettings](#aws-glue-api-jobs-security-DataCatalogEncryptionSettings) object\.